jsiek/gradual-typing-in-agda/LogRel/BlogGradualGuaranteeLogRel.lagda.md

 # Definition of the Logical Relation

-The logical relation acts as a bridge between term precision and semantic approximzation.
+The logical relation acts as a bridge between term precision and semantic approximation.
 As alluded to above, it packs away extra information when relating two lambda abstractions.
 However, while this idea is straightforward, especially in the context of the simply-typed lambda calculus (STLC), the definition of logical relation for the